smalldirector/thanos/docs/storage.md

+---
+title: Object Storage
+type: docs
+menu: thanos
+slug: /storage.md
+---

 # Object Storage

-Thanos supports any object stores that can be implemented against Thanos [objstore.Bucket interface](/pkg/objstore/objstore.go)
+Thanos supports any object stores that can be implemented against Thanos [objstore.Bucket interface](https://github.com/improbable-eng/thanos/pkg/objstore/objstore.go)

 All clients are configured using `--objstore.config-file` to reference to the configuration file or `--objstore.config` to put yaml config directly.